deanishe/alfred-mailto/Readme.md

 A Workflow for [Alfred 2](http://www.alfredapp.com/) that allows you to choose recipients from your Mac Contacts, including Groups (or enter email addresses manually) and compose a message using the email app of your choice.

+**Note:** Contacts in Exchange accounts are currently not supported.
+I'm working on it.

 Uses the [alfred-python](https://github.com/nikipore/alfred-python) library by [nikipore](https://github.com/nikipore) and [docopt](http://docopt.org/).

 ## Usage ##